schumannlabs/oficina-git/README.md

 ### 📄 Manipulando arquivos no git ###

-Para explicar manipulação de arquivos vou usar a forma que este [artigo](https://dev.to/sublimegeek/git-staging-area-explained-like-im-five-1anh#:~:text=You%20can%20take%20stuff%20out,that%20box%20are%20your%20changes.) fez, recomendo a leitura do mesmo.
+Para explicar manipulação de arquivos vou usar a forma que este [artigo](https://dev.to/sublimegeek/git-staging-area-explained-like-im-five-1anh#:~:text=You%20can%20take%20stuff%20out,that%20box%20are%20your%20changes.) fez.

 #### ➕📄 Adicionando arquivos novos ou modificados ####